-Many unpredictable devastating events happened as we entered the year 2020.
-An awakening outbreak of a respiratory illness of a new virus emerged in Wuhan City, Hubei Province of China.
+Many unpredictable, devastating events happened as we entered the year 2020.
+An awakening outbreak of a respiratory illness caused by a new virus emerged in Wuhan City, Hubei Province of China.

 What Are Coronaviruses?

 Coronavirus is named for its shape, protruding spikes that look like a crown or ”corona.”
-SARS and MERS are part of the coronavirus as well as viruses that cause the common colds.
+SARS and MERS are part of the coronavirus and viruses that cause the common cold.

 They are zoonotic, meaning they spread between animals and people.
-They are a large family of viruses.
-They cause not only the common cold but also more severe respiratory illnesses.
+The zoonotic family includes many viruses that cause the common cold and more severe respiratory illnesses.

 Animal Source of this Coronavirus

-The kind of animal the virus originated from isn't clear.
-However, one investigation found that the hereditary arrangement of the new virus is 96 percent alike from one coronavirus found in bats.
+It isn't clear what animal the virus originated from.
+However, one investigation found that the hereditary arrangement of the new virus is 96 percent similar to that of a coronavirus found in bats.
 Both SARS and MERS started with bats.

 How It Was Transmitted From Animals To Humans

-Coronaviruses are a large number of viruses that occur among animals.
-These viruses mutated, which made it possible to infect humans.
-It attacks the respiratory system just like its relative coronaviruses.
-Now, it caused fatalities and overwhelming health care providers around the world.
+Coronaviruses are a large group of viruses that occur in animals.
+These viruses mutated, making it possible for them to infect humans.
+Like their relative coronaviruses, coronaviruses attack the respiratory system.
+Now, they have caused fatalities and overwhelmed healthcare providers around the world.

 What Is Covid-19

-COVID-19 is the contagious disease brought about by the most recently identified coronavirus.
+COVID-19 is a contagious disease caused by the most recently identified coronavirus.
 This new virus and infection were unfamiliar before the outbreak started in Wuhan, China, in December 2019.
-COVID-19 is currently a pandemic affecting several nations all around.
+COVID-19 is currently a pandemic affecting several nations worldwide.

-There was a case, an examination of early instances of the illness.
-Published on January 24th, it found out that the first patient to become ill didn't contact the market.
-Specialists are as yet attempting to follow the outbreak back to its source.
+A case was examined, examining early instances of the illness.
+Published on January 24th, it found that the first patient to become ill didn't contact the market.
+Specialists are still attempting to trace the outbreak to its source.

 An Emerging Outbreak In China